 There will come a day when you can do crunches again, if you so desire.
 When you can pick up your toddler, a large box, or anything that weighs more than ten pounds!

-One day, in the not-so-distant future, your c section recovery time will be finished and all of this will be a distant memory.
+One day, in the not-so-distant future, you will come to the end of your c section recovery and all of this misery will be a distant memory.
 It does get better, just hang in there!

-This outline of c section recovery time is written from my perspective about what I remember.
+This c section recovery timeline is written from my perspective about what I remember.
 This should give you a general idea of what to expect.
 This may not be reflective of your own experience but hopefully it gives you some encouragement.
 If you have any concerns or questions you should contact your doctor right away!

 Immediately After the Cesarean Section Operation

 Immediately after the c-section, let’s say the first 4-6 hours, you’ll probably be feeling pretty good!!
 The epidural will still be in effect (but wearing off) and by now you will have received pain medication.

 This post contains affiliate links, which means if you purchase through one of my links I receive a small commission at no additional cost to you.
 If you really like legal jargon you can read more about that here.

 Plus, you’ll be on a high from snuggling your sweet newborn!